dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Old/Scientific Instruments.md

 TO DO:
 finish discussion on models.

-Give example:
-Tie in to how there is a level of opacity because no-one can understand all the moving parts for modern scientific instruments
-Go into NTV

-In both cases, if an instrument is relatively complex, arguments can be made that no agent is able to understand.

 Apply to DNN in next section.
 Establish how they fit it with other statistical tools
 ===DNNs, because of the multiple ways they are employed, fit into multiple categories of instruments.===